Stuff-for-CodeCool/git-github-presentation/README.md

 $ git clone <remote repository> [<local folder>]
 ```

+Should there be several remotes (`git remote -v`), you can specify which non-origin remote you want to clone, otherwise "origin" will be used.

 > ```bash
 > Cloning into 'git-github-presentation'...
 > remote: Enumerating objects: 37, done.